spragl/Tlock/README.md

 The common prefix of the directory names used for tlocks.

 Prefixes can be any non-empty string consisting of letters a-z or A-Z, digits 0-9, dashes "-" and underscores "_" (PCRE: [a-zA-Z0-9\-\_]+).
 First character has to be a letter, and last character a letter or digit.

+**owner**

+The UID of the owner of the tlocks.

+Will be silently ignored if it cannot be set.

+Default value is -1.
+Which means the owner running the script.

 **patience**